LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 For complex planning enquiries the journey often starts with members of the residents association hearing of plans that affect their community that will get together as a community and try to meet with a council representative to voice their concerns and to see how they can help to shape the plans.

-A key issue was feeling listened to.
-Most people felt like they weren't being listened to...even if they did voice their concerns the fact that they didn't get any follow-up communications saying "this is what we heard from you, these are the next steps, these are the impacts on the community" they didn't feel involved in the in the process
+Most people felt like they weren't being listened to.
+If they did voice their concerns the fact that they didn't get any follow-up communications to confirm what was heard, what would happen next or what impacts may be meant they didn't feel involved in the process, and this lead to more communication.

 > if they feel passionately about something they will keep going until someone gives them some justification